 Domino Sugars are refined in the U.S. from imported and domestic raw sugars.
-Domino Sugar Refineries are located east of the Mississipi River — in Louisiana, Maryland and New York.
+Domino Sugar Refineries are located east of the Mississippi River — in Louisiana, Maryland, and New York.
 Domino Chalmette Refinery, just outside New Orleans, is the largest refinery in the country.
 It refines only domestic raw sugar produced from cane grown in Louisiana and Texas.
 Domino Baltimore Refinery and Domino Yonkers Refinery purify raw sugar from domestic and foreign sources.
-Learn how refined sugar is produced in two of my previous blog posts Cane vs Beet: A Difference? and What is Refined Sugar?
+Learn how refined sugar is produced in two of my previous blog posts Cane vs. Beet: A Difference? and What is Refined Sugar?

 Who makes Domino Sugar?
-Domino Sugars changed hands many times, but since 2001, it has been owned by American Sugar Refining (ASR Group), which is an American company owned by two cane sugar producers from Florida — Florida Crystals Corp. and Sugar Cane Growers Cooperative of Florida, holding 64 percent and 36 percent of ASR.
-ASR is one of the largest producers of refined sugar is the U.S., and claims to be the world’s largest cane sugar refiner as it owns and operates Sugar Mills in the U.S. (all three in Florida), Mexico and Belize.
-Belize has 6,000 fairtrade-certified cane growers.
+Domino Sugar changed hands many times, but since 2001, it has been owned by American Sugar Refining (ASR Group).
+ASR is an American company owned by two cane sugar producers from Florida — Florida Crystals Corp. and Sugar Cane Growers Cooperative of Florida, holding 64 percent and 36 percent of ASR.
+ASR is one of the largest producers of refined sugar in the U.S. and claims to be the world’s top cane sugar refiner as it owns and operates Sugar Mills in the U.S. (all three in Florida), Mexico, and Belize.
+Belize has 6,000 fair trade-certified cane growers.
 It also owns and operates eleven Sugar Refineries in six countries: in the U.S. (Florida, California, Louisiana, New York, Maryland), Canada, Mexico, England, Italy, and Portugal.
 Their brand names include C&H, Florida Crystals, Tate & Lyle Sugars, Lyle’s cane syrups.

 Domino Sugar is distributed by Domino Foods Inc., which is the marketing arm of ASR.
-It is one of the the largest marketers of refined sugar is the United States and also sells and distributes C&H, Florida Crystals, Tate & Lyle, and Lyle’s brand names.
+One of the top marketers of refined sugar in the United States, it sells and distributes C&H, Florida Crystals, Tate & Lyle, and Lyle’s brand names.

 Certifications & Special Diets

-Domino sugar is non-GMO Project Verified.
-It is kosher certified [all granulated sugars are kosher].
+Domino sugar is non-GMO Project Verified and kosher certified [all granulated sugars are kosher].

 Is Domino Sugar vegan?
 Yes and No. To find out, search for the lot code on your Domino sugar package.
 If the lot code starts with the numbers 1 or 4, it means it was produced on Domino Yonkers (NY) or Baltimore (MD) Refineries, respectively, which do not use bone char and so, have a vegan-friendly process (called ion exchange resin).
 Bone char is animal-derived natural charcoal used to remove the color and impurities from sugar syrups.
 Bone char is used for decolorization in the Domino Sugar Refinery in Chalmette (LA).
 If the lot code on your sugar starts with the number 5, it means it was produced in Louisiana, and consequently, is not vegan.
 Refer to the image below, showing my package, where you can see the lot code starting with the #5, meaning it is not vegan.
 As a quick reference: (1) From Yonkers is vegan; (4) From Baltimore is vegan; (5) From Chalmette is not vegan.

-What is the spoon full of sugar logo in all Domino Sugar labels?
-Domino Sugar has a Sugarmark (aka "Pure Sugar Mark") on their back label as the image below shows.
-The Sugarmark is an international logo that assures the product inside the package is sucrose from sugar cane or sugar beets, and no other sweetener.
+What is the "spoonful of sugar" logo in all Domino Sugar labels?
+Domino Sugar packages have a Sugarmark (aka "Pure Sugar Mark") on their back label as the image below shows.
+The Sugarmark is an international logo that assures the product inside the package is sucrose from sugar cane or sugar beet, and no other sweetener.
 This video explains why sugar manufacturers started using it.

 Granulated sugar contributes to the so-called "mouthfeel," providing bulk (weight and volume), increasing viscosity, and changing the texture of foods.
 It offers glaze and sparkle, binds water, increases boiling temperature and lowers the freezing temperature when dissolved in water, and much more.
-In non-sweet foods, sugar is used to balance sour, bitter, salty, and spicy tastes.
+In non-sweet foods, sugar balances sour, bitter, salty, and spicy tastes.